Warning: Not safe for work.

 “Again?” my stepbrother Michael says.
 I can almost see his disproving frown even just from the tone of his voice over the phone.
 “Does he make you come to work every Saturday?”

 “No,” I reply.
 “Not every Saturday.”
 I’m lying, of course.
-My boss, Alistair Brighton-Smith, does not seem to understand the concept of weekends.
+My boss, Patrick Brighton-Smith, does not seem to understand the concept of weekends.
 In fact, he would make me come to work on Sundays if his mother doesn’t make him have lunch at her home upstate on that day every week.
-Alistair isn’t the kind of man to take orders from anyone, even his own mother, but it’s hard to refuse a parent who’s battling cancer.
+Patrick isn’t the kind of man to take orders from anyone, even his own mother, but it’s hard to refuse a parent who’s battling cancer.

 I look up at the sky.
 It was a beautiful sunny day.
 Perfect for going out with friends for a chat and coffee.
 Instead of doing any of those things, I’m carrying coffee down to the office because the espresso machine broke down yesterday and caffeine is the only thing that keeps my boss tolerable.